BulletButcher88/robot_c_challenge/README.md

 # Toy Robot Simulator

-### Heroku Deployment
+### CI Deployment @ Heroku
 http://robotchallenge.herokuapp.com/

-# Using this React App
+# Run this React App on localhost

-CLone this project directory, then enter the project_name folder and run:
+Clone this repository, enter the project_name folder and run:
 ### `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.